Question about Tilia Kitchen Appliances - Others

 You could probably make the same repair without removing the piece from the board since there is a hole in the circuit board where you can gain access to the screw, but it will be messy.
 If you have any experience with soldering, it is about as simple as it gets

 Posted on Jun 25, 2009

 I had to take mine apart and clean the vacuum line out.
 It got tiny amounts of liquid in it over time and did the same thing.
 Before you take it apart, try setting the adjustment screw on the back.
 It's for altitude but, a slight turn could get you the results you need.

 Posted on Feb 18, 2009

 Check the altitude adjustment.
 Also, check for food debris in the intake hole, tube or path.
 Check for debris on the rubber seal around the sealing strip.

 Posted on Jul 21, 2009

-This is likely happening because the unit cannot detect that a vacuum has formed, and the gaskets around the vacuum channel are the probable culprit.
+This is likely happening because the unit cannot detect that a vacuum has formed, and because of this, the unit will not seal the bags, with the gaskets around the vacuum channel being the probable culprit.
 The Foodsaver gaskets will deform and/or dry out with time, just like in any device, but you don't necessarily have to replace them.
 I've tried this inexpensive solution on my own Foodsaver V2490, and it works perfectly.

 Buy some food-grade silicone grease and apply it to both the upper and lower gaskets.
 I remove the gaskets and coat both sides with a thin layer of grease before replacing them in their respective channels.
 And since this grease will be absorbed and/or dry out with time, you will have to do this occasionally, so I also flip the gaskets (i.e. turn them over) whenever I apply the grease.